• Skip to main content

 FacebookTweetPin

 This bright and smooth mashed potato recipe is the perfect way to add some color to your plate!
 The savory swirl of melted butter on top of the creamy and vibrant mashed potatoes will have you wondering why you hadn’t thought of making purple mashed potatoes before!
+And best of all, purple potatoes are super healthy and loaded with antioxidants!

 Jump to Recipe Print Recipe